clicknium/clicknium-docs/doc/how-to/how-to-automate-select.md

 ---
 # How to Set Values for Select/Dropdown list
 ##  Introduction
-It is a common requirement to select a item of a list in a web page.
-But there are a lot of component libraries with different frameworks.
-So let's take a look at how Clicknium implements select-related operations in a variety of web UI frameworks.
+It is a common requirement to select an item from a list on a web page.
+However, there are many component libraries with different frameworks.
+So let us look at how Clicknium implements select-related operations in various web UI frameworks.
 :::tip Notes

-More about the installation and the tutorial of Clicknium Automation, please refer to [here](https://www.clicknium.com/documents).
+For more about the installation and the tutorial of Clicknium Automation, please refer to [here](https://www.clicknium.com/documents).

 :::
 ## The Types of Select/Dropdown UI Control